surajmandal778/client-onboarding-system/README.md

 🛠️ Database Setup
 You can either:

-Run the included schema.sql in MySQL:
+Run the included schema.sql in MySQL

+or
+make a database using "create database <db_name>;

 bash